Current Exhibition · Gstaad, Switzerland

 Bruchlinie

 Photographic series of geological fault lines in the Alps, printed on aluminium and partially abraded along the fault line itself.
-The abrasion makes the landscape's own violence visible in the surface of its representation.

 Work by Lea Tschudi